 The downstream model boundary at FA142 (Figure 4-17) will be located approximately one channel width downstream to move the boundary condition away from the mouth of Indian River.
 The upstream boundary is suitable as a 2-D model boundary.
 Both the up- and downstream model boundaries will be located approximately one channel width from the boundaries at FA144 (Figure 4-18).
 The upstream boundary at FA151 (Figure 4-19) is close to the mouth of Portage Creek, so extending the model boundary upstream will be considered, though the variable river width at this location may also present additional challenges.
 The downstream model boundary at FA151 will be located approximately one channel width from the FA boundary.
 The downstream boundary of FA173 (Figure 4-20) is suitable for 2-D modeling and the upstream model boundary will be moved approximately one-half channel width upstream.
-Both of the boundaries at FA184 (Figure 4-21) are adequate for 2-D modeling, and moving either could create modeling challenges because moving the downstream boundary would put it into a widened area with channel bars.
+Both of the boundaries at FA184 (Figure 4-21) are adequate for 2-D modeling, and moving either could create modeling challenges because moving the downstream boundary would put it into the Tsusena Creek delta and moving the upstream boundary would put it into a widened area with channel bars.